341 Balwyn Road, Balwyn North VIC 3104

 It is generally not recommended to vaccinate a pregnant dog, as certain vaccines may pose risks to both the mother and her puppies.
 It is best to vaccinate them before breeding or pregnancy occurs.

-Yes, your dog needs a full health check before any vaccination to make sure they’re healthy enough for it.
+Yes, your dog needs a full health examination before any vaccination to make sure they’re healthy enough for it.
 Some conditions may be aggravated due to vaccines, so this step ensures your pet stays safe.